Creating greater gender diversity in tech

 Why is gender diversity in tech so important?

 How is your company doing?
-Find out
+Find out now:

-Our Pulse Check is a quick and easy way to get a benchmark of where your organisation sits on our Tech Diversity Equity & Inclusion (DEI) Maturity Scale.
+Our FREE Pulse Check is a quick and easy way to get a benchmark of where your organisation sits on our Tech Diversity Equity & Inclusion (DEI) Maturity Scale.

-To get your pulse check, click the button below, answer a few simple questions and we’ll send you an insights-packed report that plots your DEI maturity.
+To get your free pulse check, click the button below, answer a few simple questions and we’ll send you an insights-packed report that plots your DEI maturity.

 Content from The F Word